spaceotter/unplusplus/README.md

   for the best compatibility with FFI.
 * Returning structs/classes by value is changed to supplying a pointer argument for the output to be assigned.
+* Functions declarations with arguments without a provided name are given generated ones.

 ## Limitations